Ground states and associated path measures in the renormalized Nelson model: Introduction and Main Results

-\subsection{Organization of the article}
+\subsection{Organization of the Article}

-In the succeeding Sect.~\ref{secdefs} we shall introduce the Nelson model and explain the Feynman-Kac formulas found in \cite{MatteMoeller2017} in detail.
-In particular, we clarify and prove the assertions made in Thm.~\ref{introthmrenproc}, deferring the most technical steps to the appendix.
-The existence of ground states is addressed in Sect.~\ref{secGS}.
-Along the way we derive our hypercontrativity bound as well as the decay estimates of Thms.~\ref{introthmexpdec},~\ref{introthmsupexp}, and~\ref{introthmdecnonFock}, again deferring most of the technical work to the appendix.
-Sect.~\ref{secGS} concludes with a discussion of continuity properties of ground states.
-We prove our results on absence of ground states in Sect.~\ref{secabsence}.
-Finally, we study path measures associated with ground states in Sect.~\ref{secGibbs}.
-As indicated above, the main text is followed by several appendices containing more technical material.
+\begin{enumerate} \item[$\bullet$] In the succeeding Section~\ref{secdefs} we shall introduce the Nelson model and explain the Feynman-Kac formulas found in \cite{MatteMoeller2017} in detail.
+In particular, we clarify and prove the assertions made in Theorem~\ref{introthmrenproc}, deferring the most technical steps to the appendix. \item[$\bullet$] The existence of ground states is addressed in Section~\ref{secGS}.
+Along the way we derive our hypercontrativity bound as well as the decay estimates stated in Theorems~\ref{introthmexpdec},~\ref{introthmsupexp}, and~\ref{introthmdecnonFock}, again deferring most of the technical work to the appendix.
+Section~\ref{secGS} concludes with a discussion of continuity properties of ground states. \item[$\bullet$] We prove our results on absence of ground states in Section~\ref{secabsence}. \item[$\bullet$] Finally, we study path measures associated with ground states in Section~\ref{secGibbs}. \item[$\bullet$] As indicated above, the main text is followed by several appendices containing more technical material. \end{enumerate}

-\section{Definitions and preliminary results}
+\section{Definitions and Preliminary Results}

 In this section we bring together all prerequisites necessary to derive the results summarized in the introduction.
-In Subsects.~\ref{ssecWeyl} through~\ref{ssecGross} we discuss, respectively, some basic bosonic Fock space calculus, $\cQ$-space representations of the Fock space, the Schr\"{o}dinger operator corresponding to $V$, ultraviolet regularized Nelson operators, and Gross transformations.
-The renormalized Nelson operator and its non-Fock version are introduced in Subsect.~\ref{ssecUVren}.
-In the final Subsect.~\ref{ssecFK} we explain the Feynman-Kac formulas derived in \cite{MatteMoeller2017}.
+In Subsections~\ref{ssecWeyl} through~\ref{ssecGross} we discuss, respectively, some basic bosonic Fock space calculus, $\cQ$-space representations of the Fock space, the Schr\"{o}dinger operator corresponding to $V$, ultraviolet regularized Nelson operators, and Gross transformations.
+The renormalized Nelson operator and its non-Fock version are introduced in Subsection~\ref{ssecUVren}.
+In the final Subsection~\ref{ssecFK} we explain the Feynman-Kac formulas derived in \cite{MatteMoeller2017}.

-\subsection{Fock space and Weyl representation}
+\subsection{Fock Space and Weyl Representation}

 In what follows we present some well-known material on bosonic Fock spaces and corresponding Weyl representations one should have in mind while reading this article; see, e.g., \cite{Parthasarathy1992} for a textbook exposition of these matters.